antoniosaboanu/RobotNavigation/Readme.md

 After this questions it is given an assignment.
 The goal is to read from a file the structure of a maze and then to programme a robot that finds a path from START to EXIT.
 For the detailed assignment read [assignment.pdf](Assignment.pdf).

+The project solves the robot navigation problem by modeling the maze as a dynamically allocated graph.

+Key Components:

+Maze: Reads the input file and generates a graph.
+Traversable tiles become nodes linked by edges based on Moore neighborhood rules.

+Node & Edge: The building blocks of the graph.
+Nodes store BFS depth information, while Edges connect adjacent nodes.

+Robot (Base Class): Defines the virtual interface for movement.

+RandomRobot: Implements a brute-force random walk strategy (success not guaranteed).

+WavefrontRobot: Implements a Breadth-First Search (BFS) to intelligently calculate the shortest path to the exit.

+Why a Graph?
+Although a simple matrix approach would have sufficed, I chose a pointer-based graph structure allocated on the heap.
+This "overkill" design makes the application highly modular and ready for future expansions, such as handling weighted paths or complex maze topologies.